provinzkraut/cologne_phonetics/README.rst

 Cologne-phonetics
 =================

-Cologne-phonetics is a phonetic algorithm similar to Soundex, developed by Hans Postel.
+Cologne-phonetics is a phonetic algorithm similar to Soundex, wich encodes words into a phonetic code, making it possible to compare how they *sound* rather than how they're *written*.
-Contrary to Soundex, it's designed specific for the german language.
+It was developed by Hans Postel and contrary to Soundex, it's designed specific for the german language.

 It involves three steps: